yz666-12/ImageFlow/README.md

 Access the management interface at `http://localhost:8686/manage.html`.
 You can:

-1. View all uploaded images with filtering options by format and orientation
+1. View all uploaded images with filtering options by format, orientation, and tags
 2. Click on any image to view detailed information
 3. Copy the direct URL to the image for easy sharing
 4. Delete images when no longer needed (requires API key authentication)